 Durham isn't just home to a top-rated medical school, health system, and university—it's also among the country's fastest-growing and most livable areas, AND in a recent report from Moody's Analytics, Durham was named as being 'one of the best positions' to recover from the coronavirus pandemic.
-Adam Kamins, a senior regional economist at Moody's, found that the "most dynamic recoveries" won't be in urban powerhouses like New York City but in "areas poised to lead the way in 2020 before everything changed."
+Adam Kamins, a senior regional economist at Moody's, found that the "most dynamic recoveries" won't be in urban powerhouses like New York City but in "areas poised to lead the way before everything changed."
 Durham, Raleigh, and Chapel Hill (The Triangle) boast deep cultural diversity, a reasonable cost of living, a robust school system, and many rich and varied opportunities to explore, engage, and discover.
 And moving to Durham is a smart choice–it was just named the 4th Most Educated City in the U.S.!

-With more than 8,500 new jobs paying a living wage, $1.3 billion of investments, and 6.6 million square feet of commercial space (all in 2018), Durham is a city on the rise.
-The area is home to a wide range of innovative and established companies, such as IBMGlaxoSmithKlineFidelityRTI InternationalRed HatSASEpic GamesBurt's Bees, and many more internationally known employers.
+With more than 8,500 new jobs paying a living wage, $1.3 billion of investments, and 6.6 million square feet of commercial space, Durham is a city on the rise.
+The area is home to many innovative and established companies, such as IBM, GlaxoSmithKline, Fidelity, RTI International, Red Hat, SAS, Epic Games, Burt's Bees, and many more internationally known employers.
 Durham is part of what is called the Research Triangle.
 With Duke University, the University of North Carolina at Chapel Hill, and North Carolina State University as the anchors, the Triangle is a hub for research and businesses focused on health, science, and technology.
-Research Triangle Park, the largest research park in the country, is just 10 miles away from campus and a source of innovations in biotechnology, environmental sciences, and pharmaceuticals and the place where more than 55,000 innovators come together every day.
-Raleigh-Durham International (RDU) airport is less than 25 minutes from Duke and averages 126 daily departures to 41 destinations, including non-stops to Chicago, New York, Atlanta, London, Paris.
+Research Triangle Park, the most extensive research park in the country, is just 10 miles away from campus and a source of innovations in biotechnology, environmental sciences, and pharmaceuticals.
+It is also where more than 55,000 innovators come together daily.
+Raleigh-Durham International (RDU) airport is less than 25 minutes from Duke and averages 126 daily departures to 41 destinations, including non-stops to Chicago, New York, Atlanta, London, and Paris.

 Durham and the Research Triangle

 Durham isn’t just home to a top-rated medical school, health system, and university—it’s also among the country's fastest-growing and most livable areas, AND in a recent report from Moody’s Analytics, Durham was named as being one of the best positions to recover from the coronavirus pandemic.
-Adam Kamins, a senior regional economist at Moody’s, found that the “most dynamic recoveries” won't be in urban powerhouses like New York City but in “areas that were poised to lead the way in 2020 before everything changed.”
+Adam Kamins, a senior regional economist at Moody’s, found that the “most dynamic recoveries” won't be in urban powerhouses like New York City but in “areas poised to lead the way before everything changed.”
 Durham, Raleigh, and Chapel Hill (The Triangle) boast deep cultural diversity, a reasonable cost of living, a robust school system, and many rich and varied opportunities to explore, engage, and discover.
 And moving to Durham is a smart choice–it was just named the 4th Most Educated City in the U.S.!

 A Rich History